 - Benefits Evaluation – to confirm ‘in service’ benefits.

 A team of 3 to 4 experienced, independent reviewers, from the public and/or private sector, conduct the review over 3 to 5 days.
 They examine project/program documents, interview stakeholders and prepare a confidential report for the Senior Responsible Officer (SRO) with recommendations to enhance project or program delivery.
 Each review takes between 3 to 5 days - dependent on the complexity of the project or program and number of stakeholders involved.

 When do I need a Gateway Review?Show more

 Your agency must undertake a Gateway review for:

 - infrastructure projects or programs valued at $100 million and above

 - ICT projects or programs valued at $10 million and above

-As a general guideline it is recommended that agencies complete two Gateway reviews on their project.
+As a general guideline, it's recommended that agencies complete 2 Gateway reviews on their project.
 Gateway will discuss this with you and recommend the appropriate gate.

 High risk projects/programs that don’t meet the value thresholds can request a review.
 Agencies seeking an exemption must complete and return a Risk Assessment document to the Gateway Unit.
 For a copy of this document, please email GatewayUnit@finance.wa.gov.au.